How to Prevent Diaper Blowouts: A Mom’s Guide

 Best diaper for babies with skinny legs and Best diaper for babies with thick or chunky legs:

-This may seem backwards, but Huggies gets good all-around reviews for being great for babies with skinny legs and thick or chunky legs!
+This may seem backwards, but Huggies (click to check the price on Amazon) gets good all-around reviews for being great for babies with skinny legs and thick or chunky legs!
 Huggies is noted as having great elastic on their diaper legs and back.
-This tends to contain more blowouts, while fitting babies of different sizes.
+The elastic holds in blowouts, while fitting babies of different sizes.

 Always be prepared for diaper leaks!